 No matter what job you choose to do, gaining experience is an essential element of building a successful career.
-When it comes to the ICT industry, you’ll want to have a broad overview of what various roles entail, as well as a more in-depth insight into what your preferred specialities involve.
+When it comes to the IT industry, you’ll want to have a broad overview of what various roles entail, as well as a more in-depth insight into what your preferred specialties involve.

 3. Become a Leader

 For many people, a successful career means moving towards a managerial or leadership role.
 As you achieve your goals, for example, you may become eligible for a position as a Chief Technology Officer (CTO), IT Director, or Vice President of Engineering.

 Before this, however, you’ll need to hone your leadership skills and prove that you’re capable of taking on additional responsibility and managing teams.
 In an early stage in your career, you can do this voluntarily.
 By taking on extra tasks, informally supporting your colleagues, and marking yourself out as a problem solver, you can highlight just how suited to leadership you are.

 As you become more experienced, you’ll find yourself in a position to apply for more senior roles, such as a Team Supervisor or Project Manager.
 Subsequently, you may be considered for a role as a Department Leader or Project Director.
 By gradually taking on more responsibility and actively seeking out promotions, you can nurture the skills and opportunities you’ll need to succeed as a leader in the ICT industry.

 4. Predict the Future

 Okay, so you won’t be required to actually predict the future, but you will need to have a good idea of where your sector is heading.
 Technology evolves quickly, so understanding how your specialty will develop will ensure you’re well-placed to become part of its future.
 Furthermore, choosing a specialism that is expected to grow, rather than decline, will increase your job security.